 - Try to use fresh blueberries as opposed to frozen ones, as they will ensure the cake is evenly cooked.
 If you can only use frozen ones, do not thaw them out beforehand.

 - Use lemon extract for a more pronounced lemon flavor.
-Fresh is fine, but I found that it really got lost in the batter.
+I often do this with my lemon bars.

-- To store: Blueberry Lemon Cake needs to be stored in the fridge, as it will spoil at room temperature.
+To store: Leftovers needs to be stored in the fridge, as it will spoil at room temperature.
 Keep cake in a sealed container or covered in plastic wrap.
 Storing the cake this way will ensure the cake will keep for at least 5 days.

 Lemon Blueberry Cake